-WCM (World Class Manufacturing) - March online training course
+WCM (World Class Manufacturing) - November online mission

 Since the first edition in 1992, more than 700 participants from across all EU Member states have participated in this practical training course.

 The 5-day World Class Manufacturing training mission provides an in-depth analysis of Japanese manufacturing methodology and is aimed exclusively at EU managers with knowledge of WCM and an engineering background.
 It assists the participants to acquire a better understanding of TQC (Total Quality Control), TQM (Total Quality Management), TPM (Total Productive Maintenance), JIT (Just In Time), TIE (Total Industrial Engineering) practices and the current KAIZEN manufacturing methods (continuous improvement).

 The training course consists of lectures, workshops and visits to some of the world’s most advanced Japanese factories in order to understand the real "Gemba" (production site), talk directly with their production managers and observe the effective implementation of manufacturing methods.

 This course will give its participants a detailed understanding of current Japanese approaches that they can adapt to help their companies lean journeys.

 To complete your application please use Google Chrome or Firefox.